GilbertsHub/Images/README.md

 * VulcunSalute_alternate.pdf - easy to print PDF format.

-  * PLEASE: download and print from a diwbkiaded PDF file If you print directly from the GitHub web page GitHub footers will be printed, which will spoil page alignment.
+  * PLEASE: download and print from a downloaded PDF file If you print directly from the GitHub web page GitHub footers will be printed, which will spoil page alignment.